-The Guide to Finding an English Teaching Job in China
+The Guide to Finding Top English Teaching Jobs in China

 Let's be completely transparent here.
 Why paint a picture that does not match reality?
 Just getting a tourist visa for China can be difficult, let alone acquiring a visa for an actual English teaching job.
 However, thousands upon thousands do so successfully every year, and China is a country that really wants what you have to offer.
 Knowing the lay of the land before you dive in can help you clear away obstacles and familiarize you with the unknown.
 I will provide you with a guide to help you navigate various paths in the process.